Amit (album): Writing and recording

-The concept of Amit explore's A-Mei's multifaceted personality.
-The songs express the singer's evolving perspectives on life, including her exploration of life's purpose, her stance on LGBTQ+ issues, as well as women's rights.
+The concept of Amit explores A-Mei's multifaceted personality.
+The songs express the singer's evolving perspectives on life, including her exploration of life's purpose, her stance on LGBTQ+ rights, as well as women's rights.
 Observers have noted that the album offers a glimpse into the aspects of A-Mei's life that are not usually visible to the public eye, thereby providing a platform for expressing her thoughts and emotions.
 Primarily a rock record, Amit utilizes various styles including punk, heavy metal, R&B with both electric and acoustic guitar instrumentations.

 "Straight Up" is a heavy metal rock song that expresses Amit's musical personality and attitude.
 "Double Cross" is a heavy rock song that describes the female consciousness very clearly.
 "Split" depicts split images to construct a dual personality monologue.
 "Disappear" is a composition of similar style which was penned by Wu Qing-feng, drawing inspiration from A-Mei's interviews about the death of her father.
 The final version that was included on the album, in contrast, is more lucid and gentle.
 "Depressed" realistically presents the sexual ecology of urban men and women.

 "Weight of the Soul" is a melancholic song that depicts the struggle and helplessness of the soul.
 "Bold For My Love" is an electronic rock song sung in Taiwanese Hokkien.
 "OK" is a hysterical rock song; the recording crew treated the recording studio as a party, singing and recording randomly, and playing casually.
 "Dreams You Can Hear" is an inspirational song that serves as the theme for the 2009 Summer Deaflympics; the version included on the album only contains guitar strumming and humming.
 The album's title track features aboriginal chanting.
 "Rainbow" is a pop rock number that has been recognized as a LGBT anthem in Asia following the album's release.
 Its lyrics describe how the singer overcomes a failed relationship with the support of her friend.